UK maritime safety body investigating 'incident' in Gulf of Oman

 CNN has reached out to the UKMTO for additional information.

-CNN has been unable to confirm if an actual attack had taken place or if any oil tankers were involved.
+CNN has been unable to confirm if an actual attack had taken place.

 This is a developing story.